StackVista/stackstate-docs/develop/developer-guides/custom-functions/monitor-functions.md

 }
 ```

-Much like the Monitor definition, the file contains the requisite STJ paramateres and defines a single node instance.
+Much like the monitor definition, the file contains the requisite STJ paramateres and defines a single node instance.
 For brevity, the specific parameter definitions and the function body have been ommited.
 These parts will be elaborated upon in the following sections.

 The supported fields are:

-- `name` - a human-readble name of the function that ideally indicates its purpose,
+- **name** - a human-readable name of the function that ideally indicates its purpose.
-- `identifier` a StackState-URN-formatted values that uniquely identifies this particular function, it is used by the Monitor Definition during the invocation of this function,
+- **identifier** a StackState-URN-formatted values that uniquely identifies this particular function, it is used by the monitor Definition during the invocation of this function.
-- `description` - a more thorough description of the logic encapsulated by this function,
+- **description** - a more thorough description of the logic encapsulated by this function.
-- `parameters` - a set of parameters "accepted" by this function, these allow the computation to be parameterized,
+- **parameters** - a set of parameters "accepted" by this function, these allow the computation to be parameterized.
-- `script` - names or lists out the concrete algorithm to use for this computation; currently, Monitors only support scripts of type `ScriptFunctionBody` written using the `Groovy` language.
+- **script** - names or lists out the concrete algorithm to use for this computation; currently, monitors only support scripts of type `ScriptFunctionBody` written using the Groovy scripting language.

 ### Parameters
-A Monitor Function can use any number of parameters of an array of available types.
+A monitor function can use any number of parameters of an array of available types.
 These parameter types are not unlike the ones available to the [Check functions](./check-functions.md) with the one notable exception being the `SCRIPT_METRIC_QUERY` parameter type.

 `SCRIPT_METRIC_QUERY` parameter type represents a Telemetry Query and ensures that a well-formed Telemetry Query builder value is supplied to the function.
 Here's an example declaration of such a parameter: